Before you get a puppy for Christmas, do me a favor and read this post.

 C) I’m not sure at what point a living thing became a viable gift, but apparently, it did.
 What most people fail to realize when they gift a puppy is that they carry a HUGE time commitment and financial investment that a lot of people are unprepared for.
 We’re talking about the possibility of an 18-year commitment and a cost of $1,200+ per year (considering Jet’s vet bills I’d say $1,200 a year is LUCKY).
 Do you know if your “gift” recipient is prepared for this?

-D) A puppy can be free if you get them off Craigslist…the problem here, however, is that no reputable “owner” will give a dog away for free.
+D) A puppy can be free if you get them off Craigslist…the problem here, however, is that no reputable “owner” or “breeder” will give a dog away for free (or, in fact, sell a dog through Craigslist).
 Why?
 Because Craigslist is one of the top sources for bait dogs.
 Free dogs lure dog fighters who use those dogs for BAIT.
 But you’re not a dogfighter, right?
 You just want a dog.
 Sure.
 But that free puppy on Craigslist encourages irresponsible people to continue breeding their pets because what’s to worry about when puppies find homes?
 In turn, this continues supplying free dogs to ne’er-do-wells.
 Eventually, these irresponsible breeders find that their source of homes has run dry and dog fighters are no longer shopping from them out of fear of being pinpointed, so their dogs wind up in shelters.
 We’ve already talked about what happens there…

 But what about you and your free puppy?
-Well, the chances are that the “free” puppy you now have in your life is not from certified healthy purebred parents.
+Well, the chances are good that the “free” puppy you now have in your life is not from certified healthy parents or properly socialized or medically provided for.
 In fact, the chances are that your free pup is from parents who are permitted to roam, who are highly likely to be heartworm positive and infested with parasites and living in unhealthy conditions.
 Conditions where illnesses like Parvo run rampant.

-So your “free” puppy…if they aren’t already sick when you bring them home, has an extremely high likelihood of developing health or behavioral conditions that will make the adoption fee at a shelter look like child’s play.
+So your “free” puppy…if they aren’t already sick when you bring them home, has a high likelihood of developing health or behavioral conditions that will require a serious commitment and make the adoption fee at a shelter look like child’s play.